Alexskq/Learning_java/Basic Java.md

 - Static typing, which is one of the safety features of Java.
 - Variable naming conventions.
 - For unchangeable variable : ```final``` before the variable's name -> `final int yearBorn = 1990`
+- The void keyword (which means “completely empty”) indicates that no value is returned after calling that method.

 ## Operators